YourDopeTherrapy/WIN10-Volume-Mixer/README.md

-right-click on an empty space on their Desktop.
+right-click on an empty space on the Desktop.